 Step 1.
 Create A Custom Execution Action

+On your Actions panel within Tripwire Enterprise, duplicate the AWS – Custom Action and set an appropriate name.
 In the command line edit box, set an appropriate element name in the element field and use the following in the command field replacing <detector_id> with your own detector id: "guardduty get-findings-statistics --detector-id <detector_id> --finding-statistic-types COUNT_BY_SEVERITY”